SelfMemory/SelfMemory/jst.md

 The above is the content creating a MCP server.
-We need to create in @/Users/shrijayan.rajendran/projects/personal/dash-project-mem/selfmemory/selfmemory-core/selfmemory-mcp and the core server is running in @/Users/shrijayan.rajendran/projects/personal/dash-project-mem/selfmemory/selfmemory-core/inmemory/memory and @/Users/shrijayan.rajendran/projects/personal/dash-project-mem/selfmemory/selfmemory-core/server for refrence implementation use mem0 @/Users/shrijayan.rajendran/projects/personal/dash-project-mem/selfmemory/mem0/openmemory
+We need to create in @/Users/shrijayan.rajendran/projects/personal/dash-project-mem/selfmemory/selfmemory-core/selfmemory-mcp and the core server is running in @/Users/shrijayan.rajendran/projects/personal/dash-project-mem/selfmemory/selfmemory-core/inmemory/memory and @/Users/shrijayan.rajendran/projects/personal/dash-project-mem/selfmemory/selfmemory-core/server for refrence implementation use selfmemory @/Users/shrijayan.rajendran/projects/personal/dash-project-mem/selfmemory/selfmemory/openmemory

 we will implement only two tools like - `add_memory` - Store new memories with metadata

 - `search_memories` - Semantic search with filters
 which you can check in the mcp main.py

-main problem with the current implementation also the auth. check @/Users/shrijayan.rajendran/projects/personal/dash-project-mem/selfmemory/mem0/openmemory/api/app/mcp_server.py for that
+main problem with the current implementation also the auth. check @/Users/shrijayan.rajendran/projects/personal/dash-project-mem/selfmemory/selfmemory/openmemory/api/app/mcp_server.py for that